qrzn23/min/wip/confessions/content.md

 I consequently asked him, and an Emmanuel man named Kenneth Ward, to come and stay with me.
 I had met Ward at Wastdale Head shortly before, having gone there to renew my ancient loves with the creeds of the gullies.
 It happened that Ward was very keen on skiing.
 I had several spare pairs and offered to give him some.
 This casual circumstance proved an essential part of the chain by which I was ultimately dragged behind the chariot of the Secret Chiefs.
 At least I thought it was a chain., I did not realize that steel of such exquisite temper might be beaten into a sword fit for the hand of a free man.

 To my annoyance I could not find the elemental Watch Towers anywhere in the house.
 I daresay I gave up looking rather easily.
 I had got into a state of disgusted indifference about such things.
 Rose might have destroyed them in a drunken fit, just as she might have pawned them if they had possessed any commercial value.
 I shrugged my shoulders accordingly and gave up the search.
 The skis that I had promised Ward were not to be found any more than the Watch Towers.
-After putting Neuburg through this initiation,[1] we repaired to London.
+After putting Neuburg through this initiation,^[The preparation for this was in some ways trying to the candidate.
+For instance, he had to sleep naked for seven nights on a litter of gorse.] we repaired to London.
 I had let the house and my tenant was coming in on the first of July.
 We had four days in which to amuse ourselves; and we let ourselves go for a thorough good time.
 Thus like a thunderbolt comes the incident of June 28th, thus described in my diary:

-Glory be to Nuit, Hadit, Ra-Hoor-Khuit in the highest!
+> Glory be to Nuit, Hadit, Ra-Hoor-Khuit in the highest!
 A little before midday I was impelled mysteriously (though exhausted by playing fives, billiards, etc. till nearly six this morning) to make a final search for the Elemental Tablets.
 And lo! when I had at last abandoned the search, I cast mine eyes upon a hole in the loft where were ski, etc., and there, O Holy, Holy, Holy! were not only all that I sought, but the manuscript of Liber Legis!

 The ground was completely cut away from under my feet.
 I remained for two whole days meditating on the situation — in performing, in fact, a sort of supplementary Sammasati to that of 1905.
 Having the knack of it, I reached a very clear conclusion without too much difficulty.
 The essence of the situation was that the Secret Chiefs meant to hold me to my obligation.
 I understood that the disaster and misery of the last three years were due to my attempt to evade my duty.
 I surrendered unconditionally, as appears from the entry of July 1st.

-I once more solemnly renounced all that I have or am.
+> I once more solemnly renounced all that I have or am.
 On departing (at midnight from the topmost point of the hill which crowns my estate) instantly shone the moon, two days before her fullness, over the hills among the clouds.

 This record is couched in very general terms, but it was intended to cover the practical point of my resuming the task laid upon me in Cairo exactly as I might be directed to do by my superiors.